 Drink Enough Fluids

-To prevent dehydration, make sure you drink plenty of water during the day.
+To prevent dehydration, drink plenty of water during the day.
 A sports drink is good for during or after workouts; however, during extreme heat, it can sometimes cause salt depletion.
 As a general rule of thumb, cool water is advised.
 (During cooler workouts, don’t be afraid to use sports drinks, though!)

 Your doctor will be able to advise you on how much fluid you should be consuming per day.
 However, as a typical recommendation for those taking on medium to high-intensity workouts, 17-20 oz of water is ideal before exercise.
-During, try and consume a further 7-10 oz every 20 minutes.
+During this, try and consume a further 7-10 oz every 20 minutes.
 And half an hour after exercising, try and drink another 8 oz.

 Get Used to the Heat